What is Spousal Support?

 If you are considering filing for spousal support in Arizona it is highly recommended that you seek out legal assistance from a qualified attorney.

-At ReGain Law Firm in Chandler, we specialize in helping our clients navigate through complicated family law issues like divorce and spousal support.
 With years of experience representing clients throughout Arizona on matters related to family law, we understand how stressful this process can be and we strive to make things as easy as possible for our clients.
 Our team is dedicated to providing personalized service tailored to each individual client’s needs.

 Our Attoreny’s at ReGain Law understand the importance of protecting your rights and interests throughout the divorce process.
 That’s why we are dedicated to providing our clients with the legal support and guidance they need to achieve their desired outcomes.
 We are committed to helping you reach a fair and equitable settlement, so you can move forward with your life.

-In the state of Arizona, spousal support is governed by A.R.S. § 25-319, which outlines the process for awarding and determining the amount of spousal support that must be paid to a former spouse.
+n the state of Arizona, spousal support is governed by A.R.S. § 25-319, which outlines the process for awarding and determining the amount of spousal support that must be paid to a former spouse.
 It is important to note that in most cases, the court has the final say on how much will be awarded but both parties can negotiate an agreement between themselves if they so choose.

 Spousal support may be awarded on either a temporary or permanent basis depending on the details of each case.
 Temporary support is typically granted when one spouse needs financial assistance while their divorce is ongoing and will cease once that divorce has been finalized.
 On the other hand, permanent support is more common and will last until one spouse dies or remarries; however, it can also be modified over time based on specific changes in circumstances.